 Downsizing in itself already has plenty of allure.
 A smaller home can mean less maintenance.
 And, less maintenance means more time for you.

 But, what else is great about downsizing?
 It’s simple.
-Selling your home and buying one less expensive can put cash in your pocket.
+Selling your home and buying one that’s less expensive can put cash in your pocket.
 That money can then be used for investing to generate additional retirement cash flow.
 Alternatively, money from the sale could be used to pay off debt.

 Tip 2: Cash in on senior discounts.

 Go on, admit it.
 You had been counting down the days ’til you could clinch that early bird dining deal.
 But, did you know you can get a senior discount from any one of a number of restaurants?
 Discounts usually range anywhere from 10 to 20% off.
 Some places even offer a specialized menu for seniors.
 Few grocery and retail stores offer senior discounts as well (you just have to ask).
 Other companies give seniors special deals too.
 You can find discounts at hotels, cell phone providers, rental car facilities, and even subscription services like Amazon Prime.
 Businesses like AARP can also provide prescription and health savings to seniors.
 Many states offer additional senior discount programs through their Department of Aging.

 Tip 3: Buy an annuity for guaranteed income.